edcarp/-ed-dash-fair-bio-practice-workshop-template-/index.md

 and looks at how to use these ideas in your own projects.
 The workshop is a mix of lectures and hands-on lessons where you will use the approaches learned and implement some of the discussed practices.

-The course is aimed at non-PI researchers in biomedicine science (PhD students, postdocs, technicians, etc.) who are interested in Open Science, FAIR (*Findable, Accessible, Interoperable and Reusable*) principles and data management.
+The course is aimed at active researchers in biomedicine science (PhD students, postdocs, technicians, young PIs etc.) who are interested in Open Science, FAIR (*Findable, Accessible, Interoperable and Reusable*) principles and data management.
 This training is aimed at those who want to be familiar with these concepts and apply them throughout their project’s life cycle.
 The course is covered in four half days.

 **Ed-DaSH**